A drama that begins like a top‑tier romance‑comedy but collapses under last‑minute plot twists and messy writing.

 Why?

 If the writers wanted him to become the villain, they needed to start building that resentment much earlier.
 Maybe he secretly hated Yi An for always being admired.
 Maybe he spent years watching Yi An effortlessly receive everything Jeong Woo believed he deserved.
 Maybe Yi An unknowingly made him feel inferior without ever intending to.
 I don’t really care what the reason was—I just needed one.

-Instead, we went from Jeong Woo making jokes one episode to trying to kill everyone the next.
+His plan also made very little sense.
 He already knew Hui Ju had fallen in love with Yi An.
 Did he honestly believe that after murdering her husband she’d suddenly run into his arms?
 Then, after Hui Ju outright tells him they’ve become enemies, he keeps going anyway.
 If his motivation was supposedly love, his actions completely contradicted it.
-It felt like there was a much bigger motive hiding underneath everything, yet the drama never bothered to explore it.

 What disappointed me most was the lack of closure afterward.
 Hui Ju never even finds out Jeong Woo loved her.
 We never get to see her process his betrayal or confront him about everything that happened.
 I would’ve loved one final prison scene between them.
 Not because I wanted redemption, but because I wanted closure.